Shalini1696/Data-Importer/README.md

 1. Have fun exploring!

-## Optional Installation Instructions

-This repository contains several files that are relevant if you want to integrate modern web development tooling to your Salesforce development processes, or to your continuous integration/continuous deployment processes.

-### Code formatting

-[Prettier](https://prettier.io/) is a code formatter used to ensure consistent formatting across your code base.
-To use Prettier with Visual Studio Code, install [this extension](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) from the Visual Studio Code Marketplace.
-The [.prettierignore](/.prettierignore) and [.prettierrc](/.prettierrc) files are provided as part of this repository to control the behavior of the Prettier formatter.

-### Code linting

-[ESLint](https://eslint.org/) is a popular JavaScript linting tool used to identify stylistic errors and erroneous constructs.
-To use ESLint with Visual Studio Code, install [this extension](https://marketplace.visualstudio.com/items?itemName=salesforce.salesforcedx-vscode-lwc) from the Visual Studio Code Marketplace.
-The [.eslintignore](/.eslintignore) file is provided as part of this repository to exclude specific files from the linting process in the context of Lighning Web Components development.

 ## Features

 A quick overview of the features you can explore in Data Importer:

--   [Helps to upload data for both Parent and Child object without any manual intervention.]
+-   Helps to upload data for both Parent and Child object without any manual intervention.
--   [Field name mapping between the csv file and the API name is not required which inturn reduces the manual effort and avoid errors]
+-   Field name mapping between the csv file and the API name is not required which inturn reduces the manual effort and avoid errors.
--   [Maintains the history of data uploads.
-This helps in tracking of the data loaded by any user and also the older file can be reused anytime if required]
+-   Maintains the history of data uploads.
+This helps in tracking of the data loaded by any user and also the older file can be reused anytime if required.